 Thankfully the shelter had a pretty good idea who the cat belonged to and contacted Lavinia to let her know a black cat had been brought in and she should come down to see if it was Stallion.

 It was.
-That was thirty-five years ago.
-Stallion went on to live to the old-age of nineteen, ninety-two in human years.
+That was 35 years ago.
+Stallion went on to live to the old age of 19 — roughly 92 in human years.

 Lavinia was focused at the time on raising her daughter who had disabilities but never forgot about Stallion or the reaction of the cats who came into her life after Stallion that were terrified and would shake whenever they heard fireworks.
 She knew something had to be done.

 When her daughter, Tania, sadly passed away, she was determined to spend the rest of her life helping animals and knew what her first project would be: banning fireworks.

 She has been working tirelessly to get as many signatures and as many local governments involved in the fight.
 She sent out 162 emails, one for every municipality in B.C.
 She has been active on Facebook and has reached out to animal groups across the country.